-This post is by Rebecca Newland, the current Library of Congress Teacher in Residence.
+This post is by Rebecca Newland, the 2013-2015 Library of Congress Teacher in Residence.

 April’s Fool’s Day pranks are usually fairly short term: An entire class simultaneously falls asleep or a teacher assigns a forty-page essay due the next day, and everyone laughs once the trick is revealed.
 Hoaxes, on the other hand, have a different intent, as they are engineered to deceive over the long term, and often on a large scale.
 Invite your students to consider the difference as they analyze primary sources connected to the Great Moon Hoax of 1825.

 In August of 1825, the New York newspaper The Sun published a six-part series about life found on the moon, written by Dr. Andrew Grant, a protégé of Sir John Herschel, a respected astronomer.
 The series described goat-like creatures with horns and beards frolicking about on green turf.
 Another installment focused on water birds and animals, including a spherical amphibious creature that rolled along the moon beach.
 Most thrilling of all was the description of beings that walked upright with dignity and “averaged four feet in height, were covered, except on the face, with short and glossy copper hair, and have wings composed of a thin membrane, without hair, lying snugly upon their backs, from the top of the shoulders to the calves of the legs.”
 When it was discovered that Grant was a fictitious persona created by journalist Richard Adams Locke, the hoax fell apart, but for a time, readers were completely taken in by the reports.

 Pique student interest in the Moon Hoax with this drawing that was published with the series.
 Use the Library of Congress primary source analysis tool in conjunction with prompting questions selected from the Analyzing Prints and Photographs Teacher’s Guide to encourage student observation, reflection, and questions.